Suicide prevention program in Redlands offers lifesaving advice for teens, parents

 Her mother said, "Once I realized that she was cutting.
 I told her I was going to take her to the hospital."

-The youth partial hospital program is part of the Loma Linda University Behaviorial Medicine Center.
-They see about ten thousand patients a year between the ages of 8 and 17.
+The youth partial hospital program is part of the Loma Linda University Behavioral Medicine Center.
+They see about 10,000 patients a year between the ages of 8 and 17.

 Program director Glenn Scott said.
 "We have our inpatient hospital and then we have our day treatment hospital."